DJsef81/Pewlett-Hackard-Analysis/README.md

 Pewlett-Hackard hired us to help out one of their employees, Bobby, with reorganizing and analyzing their outdated employee databases to get an idea of  how many of PH’s current employees are going to be eligible for retirement in the very near future.

 After our initial analysis was completed, Bobby’s managers tasked us with two more assignments which would require us to further mine our previously created analyses and tables.
+Those assignments were:

-	Determine the number of retiring employees per job title Identify employees who are eligible to participate in a mentorship program
+* Determine the number of retiring employees per job title
+* Identify employees who are eligible to participate in a mentorship program

 # PURPOSE